sanitswain/java8tips/forkjoin.rst

 Though it internally uses the number of processors (cores) available to create the worker threads, we should always create a single instance of ForkJoinPool through out the application and different kinds of tasks should be submitted to the same pool.
 Its implementation restricts the maximum number of running threads to 32767 and attempting to create pools with greater than this size will result to `IllegalArgumentException`.

-.. note:: The level of parallelism can also be constrolled by setting ``java.util.concurrent.ForkJoinPool.common.parallelism`` system property which will affect every ForkJoinPool creation.
+.. note:: The level of parallelism can also be controlled globally by setting ``java.util.concurrent.ForkJoinPool.common.parallelism`` system property which will affect every ForkJoinPool creation in your application.

 ForkJoinTask
 ------------
 As like Callable and Runnable in ThreadPoolExecutor, fork-join accepts a type of ``ForkJoinTask`` instance for the execution.
 The abstract base class ForkJoinTask is an implementation of ``java.util.concurrecnt.Future`` that provides common functionalities to its subclasses.
-It has again two abstract subclasses:- `RecursiveAction` and `RecursiveTask` which has only one abstract method called "compute()".
+It again offers two more abstract subclasses: `RecursiveAction` and `RecursiveTask` which has only one abstract method called "compute()".
 There is no difference between these two classes except ``RecursiveTask`` can return result where as ``RecursiveAction`` can not.
-You can assume RecursiveTask is an example of finding largest number from an array and RecursiveAction is to sort an array which doesn't require to return any result.
+You can assume RecursiveTask is an example of finding largest number from an array where as RecursiveAction is to sort an array which doesn't require to return any result.

 ForkJoinTask has large set of methods but the methods we will be using most of the time are: **fork(), compute(), join()**.
-The compute method will contain the task to be performed by the worker threads.
+The compute method will contain the original task to be performed by the worker threads.
 The following is the pseudo code of the compute method.

 ::